Sayyad Aran

-Sayyad Aran or Sayyad Salahly (Səyyad Adil oğlu Salahlı; 15 January 1952 in Garadonlu, Imishli District, Azerbaijan SSR, USSR) is an Azerbaijani social figure, candidate of Philological sciences (2005), one of the founders of New Azerbaijan Party, writer-publicist, and envoy of the Republic of Azerbaijan.
-In 1995-2005 deputy for the I and II convocation of Milli Majlis of the Republic of Azerbaijan.
-First deputy chairman of the State Committee on Religious Associations of the Republic of Azerbaijan (since 16 November 2012).
-Honored Journalist of the Republic of Azerbaijan.
+Sayyad Aran or Sayyad Salahly (Səyyad Adil oğlu Salahlı; 15 January 1952 in Garadonlu, Imishli District, Azerbaijan SSR, USSR) (full name: Sayyad Adil oglu Salahli; January 15, 1952, Imishli) is an Azerbaijani social-political figure, candidate of philological sciences (2005), one of the founders of the New Azerbaijan Party, writer-publicist, ambassador extraordinary and plenipotentiary of the Republic of Azerbaijan of the first class.
+He has been a member of the National Assembly (Azerbaijan), deputy of the 1st and 2nd convocation of the Milli Majlis of the Republic of Azerbaijan in 1995–2005, first deputy chairman of the State Committee on Affairs with Religious Associations of the Republic of Azerbaijan (since November 16, 2012).
+Honored journalist of the Republic of Azerbaijan.

 Biography

-Sayyad Adil oglu Salahli was born in a teacher family in Garadonlu village of Imishli on 15 January 1952.
-The family consisted of 10 children where he was the first.
+Sayyad Adil oglu Salahli was born in a teacher's family in Garadonlu village of Imishli on 15 January 1952.
+The family consisted of 10 children, where he was the first.